Skip to content

 Events, Tickets and Tournaments

-The rule of thumb is that all event dates, tickets dates and tournament dates are local date time.
-If you want to derive the offset you can fetch /venues and based on the country code of the venue and the target country code you can calculate (your) localized time.
+The rule of thumb is that all event dates, ticket dates, and tournament dates are local date-time.
+If you want to derive the offset, you can fetch /venues and, based on the country code of the venue and the target country code, you can calculate (your) localized time.

 Resources

-All fields related to the state of a resource are UTC.
-Such as created, updated, last_modified , deleted
+All fields related to the state of a resource are UTC, such as created, updated, last_modified, and deleted.

 Keep alive

-We have a specific end-point which to check our system health.
-Rate limited at 1 request per second.
-Please use this end-point if you want to monitor the availability of our systems to avoid rate limits
+We have a specific endpoint to check our system health, rate-limited at 1 request per second.
+Please use this endpoint if you want to monitor the availability of our systems to avoid rate limits.

 Status page